NKoyfish/Group-11-INST377-MoviesDB/README.md

 /api/writer is the writer in making the movies

+/api/writers is the the responsibility of multiple writers making the movie

 /api/actor is the actor in the movie

+## Server Application API Methods
 The .get method for /api/genre would get the genre that is selected.

-If using for example /api/route:genres, this would go to the page to add or delete a genre.
+If using for example /api/route:genre, this would go to the page to add or delete a genre.

+The .delete method for /api/genre deletes the genre.

 ## Dependencies
 chartjs-to-image